CI-TRACS/High_Performance_Computing/_episodes/00-intro.md

 ## What Is an HPC System?

-The words "cloud" and the phrase "high-performance computing" or "HPC" are used a lot in different contexts and with various related meanings.
+The words "cloud" and the phrase cluster or high-performance computing (HPC) are used a lot in different contexts and with various related meanings.
 So what do they mean?
 And more importantly, how do we use them in our work?

 The *cloud* is a generic term commonly used to refer to computing resources